 According to F.B.I. statistics given by Rod Rosenstein in an address at the Cambridge Cyber Summit, 100,000 computers a day are being infected with ransomware and this number is steadily increasing.
 He also noted that, “today, we see more sophisticated and targeted attacks that focus on particular businesses or sectors.”

 There is some good news to be found.
 A coordinated effort by governments and private firms has been able to decrypt many ransomware attacks, making it more difficult for amateur hackers to make money.
+(Comparitech now publishes a world map of daily ransomware attacks which may prove useful to some researchers.)
 The bad news is that more sophisticated, targeted attacks are expected to increase.
 Is this good or bad news for cyber insurance firms?
 Only time will tell.